Madrine256/Rk-website/README.md

-# Rk-website
+# lowly-website

-Just abasic website with htm and css
+basic website with only html and css

+## this is abasic website and not complete